Same-sex marriage in the United Kingdom: Religious performance

 In July 2016, the United Reformed Church voted overwhelmingly to allow its churches to perform same-sex marriages.
-The Church, with 60,000 members and 1,400 congregations, became the largest Christian organisation in the UK to offer same-sex marriages at that time.
+The Church, with 60,000 members and 1,400 congregations, became the largest Christian denomination in the United Kingdom to offer same-sex marriages at that time.
 In June 2021 the Methodist Church of Great Britain voted to permit same-sex marriage in their places of worship.
 The Methodist Conference voted 254 to 46 in favour of the move.
 A freedom of conscience clause allows ministers with objections to opt out of performing same-sex weddings.
-With about 164,000 members and 4,000 churches, the Methodist Church became the largest Christian denomination in the UK to permit same-sex marriages at that time.
+With about 164,000 members and 4,000 churches, the Methodist Church became the largest Christian denomination in the country to permit same-sex marriages at that time.
+Among the first couples to wed were Jason and Ben McMahon-Riley who married at the Fulwood Methodist Church in Preston on 17 June 2021.

-In September 2021, the Church in Wales voted to bless–but not perform–same-sex marriages in the church.
-The move was supported unanimously by the bishops, while the clergy voted 28 to 12 in favor with two abstentions, and the laity voted 49 to 10 with one abstention.
-Gregory Cameron, bishop of the Diocese of St Asaph, said the decision was a "huge step forward for the church and for us all in Wales".
-The measure includes a conscience clause, allowing individual clergy to decide whether or not to offer blessings.
-The Church in Wales, like the Church of England, is legally banned from performing same-sex marriages.
-Cameron performed the first blessing of a same-sex relationship on 13 November 2021 for Father Lee Taylor, the Vicar of Llangollen, and his partner Fabiano Da Silva Duarte.